plow-technologies/onping-templates/arduino_mqtt_project/README.md

 };
 ```

-You should also delete any of the Pin arrays (boards) you aren't using to save memory, like feather_pins for instance.

-Refer to the Pin struct for an understanding of what each of these values in the construction statements means.
+Refer to the Pin struct for an understanding of what each of the values in the construction statements means.

 Finally, move to the setup() function.
-Where you see all of the pinMode() statements, that is where you define the type of pin for each macro.
+Where you see all of the pinMode() statements, this is where you define the type of pin for each macro.
 In this example, you would replace the pinMode() statements with

 ```
-pinMode(1, OUTPUT
+pinMode(1, OUTPUT);
-pinMode(2, OUTPUT)
+pinMode(2, OUTPUT);
-pinMode(3, OUTPUT)
+pinMode(3, OUTPUT);
-pinMode(4, OUTPUT)
+pinMode(4, OUTPUT);
 ```

 You should be able to read and write from lines from a different Arduino board now, using the same commands described in **Writing values over mqtt** and **Reading values over mqtt**.
 Have fun!